JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 remotecall_fetch(g -> eval(:(g = $(g))), 2, g)
 @everywhere show_secret()
 ```
-which is implemented in the
+which is implemented in the `ParallelDataTransfer.jl` with other variants, but in general, this construct should be avoided.

 ## Practical advices
 Recall that (i) workers are started as clean processes and (ii) they might not share the same environment with the main process.
-The latter is due to the fact that files describing the environment (`Project.toml` and `Manifest.toml`) might not be available on remote machines.
+The latter is due to the possibility of remote machines to have a different directory structure.
+Our best practices are:
-We recommend:
 - to have shared directory (shared home) with code and to share the location of packages
 - to place all code for workers to one file, let's call it `worker.jl` (author of this includes the code for master as well).
 - put to the beggining of `worker.jl` code activating specified environment as